subham8907/All-Tabs-Closure/README.md

 This extension requires the following permissions:

-- `tabs`: To manage and close browser tabs
 - `storage`: To save user preferences
 - `browsingData`: To clear browsing history (when selected)